Documents to download

 Since Russia’s invasion of Ukraine in February 2022, bilateral military assistance has been significantly stepped up, with many allies supplying lethal weapons to Ukraine for the first time.
 For some countries such as Germany, and historically neutral countries such as Sweden, this has represented a significant reversal of their previous defence policies which ruled out providing offensive weapons.

-As the conflict in Ukraine has evolved, so has the types of weaponry being provided.
+As the conflict in Ukraine has evolved, so have the types of weaponry being provided.
 There have been fears that the provision of increasingly more sophisticated weaponry could escalate the conflict.

 Air defence remains a priority, along with the supply of ammunition and long-range strike capabilities.
-Delays in assistance are considered by NATO to have impacted Ukraine’s ability to defend its lines and Russian forces have subsequently made tactical gains in eastern Ukraine.
+Delays in assistance in early 2024 are considered by NATO to have hampered Ukraine’s ability to defend its lines and Russian forces have subsequently made tactical gains in eastern Ukraine.

 The UK is one of the leading donors to Ukraine, alongside the US and Germany.
 To date, the UK has pledged £12.8 billion in support to Ukraine since February 2022, of which £7.8 billion is for military assistance.
 This includes £3 billion for military assistance in 2024/25.

 The UK is providing both lethal and non-lethal weaponry, including tanks, air defence systems and long-range precision strike missiles.
-While the UK has committed to training Ukrainian fast jet pilots, combat fighter aircraft will not be provided.
+While the UK has committed to training Ukrainian fast jet pilots, it will not provide combat fighter aircraft.

 Using profits from sanctioned Russian assets